cminyard/gensio/README.rst

 cm108gpio
     Allow a GPIO on a CMedia CM108 or equivalent sound device to be controlled.
-Used with afskmdm for keying a transmitter.
+Used with fsk for keying a transmitter.

 These are all documented in detail in gensio(5).
 Unless otherwise stated, these all are available as accepters or connecting gensios.